OVERALL RATING: Best Collection of Apps

-Microsoft 365 includes many other applications that help business, which we've detailed below.
+Microsoft 365 includes many other applications that help businesses, which we've detailed below.

 Outlook is Microsoft's professional email client that's included with a Microsoft 365 subscription.
 Microsoft includes the Mail app with all Windows computers, but Outlook is a far superior program and the best option for businesses.

-Despite Zoom and Google Meet's runaway success in 2020, Skype is still going strong.
-Skype is so entrenched in the video calling industry that most English dictionaries recognise 'to Skype' as meaning to video call.
+Despite Zoom and Google Meet's runaway success during the height of Covid, Skype is still going strong.
+Skype is so entrenched in the video calling industry that most English dictionaries recognise 'to Skype' as meaning video call.